Els Callens

 Els Callens (born 20 August 1970) is a former professional female tennis player from Belgium.

 Callens became professional in January 1990.

-Her biggest achievement came in 2000 during the Summer Olympics in Sydney where she won the bronze medal in women's doubles, partnering Dominique Van Roost-Monami.
+Her biggest achievement came in 2000 during the Summer Olympic Games in Sydney where she won the bronze medal in women's doubles, partnering Dominique Van Roost-Monami.

 She retired on 26 October 2005, after losing her second-round match at the Gaz de France Stars tournament in Hasselt.
-She startet a comeback, and finally retired from professional tennis in 2011.
+She started a comeback, and finally retired from professional tennis in 2011.

 Nowadays, she works as sports commentator for the Belgian public broadcast Eén.